 - No bulky, obtrusive prosthetic that interferes with speech

 - A white, natural look that is nearly indiscernible from natural teeth

 - A permanent solution, with no adjustments or replacements required

 - Needing only basic oral hygiene to keep clean and avoid odors

 While the average cost of $25,000-$40,000 per arch for dental implants can feel intimidating, our office provides them at $14,950 per arch.
 Our special pricing – backed by our lowest price guarantee and quality warranty –makes 4-on-1 full arch dental implants an affordable option, as well as far more cost-effective than snap-in and permanent dentures.

 Since the advantages of dental implants are so numerous and impactful, our office will recommend them to almost all eligible patients.

-For the majority of our patients, we will recommend all-on-four dental implants.
+For the majority of our patients, we will recommend 4-on-1 full arch dental implants.
 They have superior comfort, functionality, and looks when compared to snap-in or permanent dentures.
 If you want to find out whether you are eligible for dental implants, contact our office for a free consultation.
 Our oral surgeons will provide the best recommendations based on your needs and will develop a plan to quickly, easily, and affordably help you get new teeth.

 Snap-in Dentures vs. Permanent Dentures FAQs